stephenredfield/InstructorResources/ABETGuide.md

 1. Assessment Method Name
 2. Mean score (%)
 3. Median score (%)
+4. Assignment score percentages that you would consider to be...
+   - **Meet**ing Expectations
+   - **Exceed**ing Expectations
+5. The percentage of students who **met** expectations but did not **exceed** them, according to the definitions above.
+6. The percentage of students who **exceeded** expectations according to the definitions above.
-4. A PDF containing three samples of student work labeled as...
+7. Three PDF samples of student work.
+Each should be an example of student work consistent with what you defined as...
-   - High Quality
-   - Mean Quality
+   - Exceeds Expectations
-   - Low Quality
+   - Meeds Expectations
+   - Does Not Meet Expectations

 ### Qualitative Metrics